mstksg/inCode/copy/entries/inside.md

 rules/laws that `return` and `(=<<)` must obey when used together in order to be useful (just like for `Functor`).
 If you define nonsensical `return` and `(=<<)`, of course, your instance won't be very useful anyway, and you wouldn't be able to reason with how they work together.
+The laws sort of are some way of ensuring that your instance is useful and sensible, and that `(=<<)` and `return` make sense at all.

 </aside>